TypesettingTools/Aegisub/README.md

 Prerequisites:

-1. Visual Studio 2015 (the free Community edition is good enough)
+1. Visual Studio (Community edition of any recent version is fine)
 2. The June 2010 DirectX SDK (the final release before DirectSound was dropped)
-3. [Yasm](http://yasm.tortall.net/) installed to somewhere on your path.
+3. Python 3
+4. Meson

 There are a few optional dependencies: